Lolium perenne aka Perennial Ryegrass

 Common names

-Perennial Ryegrass, English Ryegrass, Italian Ryegrass, Winter Ryegrass, Ray Grass
+Perennial Ryegrass, English Ryegrass, Italian Ryegrass

-How to care for Perennial Ryegrass
+How difficult is it to take care of Perennial Ryegrass

 Perennial Ryegrass requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.